 Injury Notes Compensation

-Very severe foot injury An injury causing severe pain and disability, such as the loss of the forefoot. £78,800 to £102,890
+Very severe foot injury An injury causing severe pain and a permanent disability, such as the traumatic amputation of the forefoot. £83,960 to £109,650

-Moderate foot injury Displaced metatarsal fractures leading to permanent symptoms and deformity. £12,900 to £23,460
+Moderate foot injury Displaced metatarsal fractures leading to permanent symptoms and deformity.
+The injury may also require surgery in the future. £13,740 to £24,990

 This table could also be known as a personal injury claims calculator.
 It shows how much financial value is attributed to injuries depending on their severity and how much they are going to affect the victim’s life going forward.